 A robust programming language, Python, was crafted in 1991 by Guido van Rossum.
-Not long ago, it became one of the widely-used programming languages among both beginners and expert developers worldwide.
+Not long ago, it became one of the most widely used programming languages among beginners and expert developers worldwide.

 Python is a general-purpose language widely used for deep learning, data science, big data, automation, software testing, and more.
 It has been accepted in science and technology, education, numerical calculation, and more.

 This article will name some top websites and apps developed using Python, know a few reasons why it’s the most preferred language, its use cases, and much more.
-First, let’s recap what this programming language is, its stats, etc., to clarify things.
+First, to clarify things, let’s recap what this programming language is, its stats, etc..

 Related Post: Top Websites Developed With Ruby on Rails

 Since 2012, Python has become popular and is still catching up.
 Millions of websites, apps, and software development projects are built using this programming language, and even MNCs are opting for this programming language for similar usage.
 It’s used to develop software and websites, automate tasks, and perform data analysis.
 It’s a general-purpose language that applies across various app domains but lacks specialized features for a particular domain.

 As Python is free and open-source, developers don’t need to pay to use it.
 It includes various frameworks and tools, like Flask, Django, and more.
 It is compatible with different platforms.
 The community of developers is constantly growing.
 Its beginner-friendliness and versatility are an add-on to its popularity.

 In fact, in 2021, as per a survey by RedMonk, Python was acknowledged as the second-most popular programming language.

 - Among developers, Python is the most preferred programming language.

 - About 48.07% of developers use this programming language.